 Treatment includes rest and can also include wearing a boot to prevent movement.

-Depending on the cause, prevention can include use of custom orthotics (to prevent overpronation), replacement of athletics shoes (should occur every 500 miles), building up training slowly, and getting proper nutrition including plenty of Vitamin D (most important for underweight and post-menopausal women athletes).
+Depending on the cause, prevention can include use of custom orthotics (to prevent overpronation), replacement of athletics shoes (should occur every Learn more about treatment of stress fractures here!

 When the peroneal tendons become inflamed, peroneal tendonitis develops.
 These two tendons are located side by side behind the outer ankle bone.
 Their job is to keep the foot stable and protect them from sprains.